Brad Shultz: Career

 Before Cage the Elephant, Shultz was in a band with current bandmates Jared Champion and Matt Shultz known as Perfect Confusion.
 Perfect Confusion formed in 2001, and played smaller music venues around their hometown, Bowling Green, Kentucky, and released one self-titled album.
 The band broke up in 2005, but the former members occasionally have reunions and performances.

 After Cage the Elephant formed in 2006, Shultz, along with the rest of the band, moved to the United Kingdom to gain moderate success with their self-titled debut LP, releasing in Europe on June 23, 2008, and in the United States on March 24, 2009.
 The group has since released five more studio albums.
 Shultz is known for his dynamic performances during live shows, including "signature jumps" and high-energy antics.

 Along with being a member of Cage the Elephant, he is a record producer.
 He has produced Juliette Lewis' Future Deep EP; Nashville band Bad Cop/Bad Cop's The Light On EP; Bowling Green band Dan Luke and The Raid's debut LP, Out Of The Blue; and most recently Tampa Bay band Glove's debut album Boom Nights, which one Rolling Stone staffer picked as the sixth-best album of 2022.

 In 2025 Shultz joined with Daniel Oakley and Darren Potuck to form the record label Parallel Vision.

+Shultz features on and produced the song "Chasing The Good Times" by Runarounds which was released on February 1, 2026.